ishika-maheshwari/1-Bit-Full-Adder-using-CMOS-Mirror-Logic-on-28nm/README.md

 # Full_Adder-using_CMOS_Mirror_Logic_on_28nm
--This repository presents the Design of 1-Bit Full Adder.
+- This repository presents the Design of 1-Bit Full Adder.
 Performance improvement of Full Adder has been done by using XOR & AND gates..
 Design is implemented using Synopsys Custom Compiler on 28nm CMOS Technology.
 ## Table of Content
 - Abstract
 - Circuit Details